 1. Program (Account) Name: IMPACT AAPI 2.
 Is this a new DASG account?
 Yes DASG Account Number: 41-56435 3.
-Amount requested for 2021-2022 \$ 14,950.94 Total amount allocated for 2021-2022 \$ 4584.00 5.
+Amount requested for 2022-2023 \$ 11,272.78 4.
+Total amount allocated for 2022-2023 \$ \$6200.00 5.
 How long has this program existed?
-12 years (since 2008) 6.
-Number of students directly served in this program: 120 lease ACCURATELY and THOROUGHLY complete numbers $7-10$ and use additional sheets if necessary.
-7. How have you been meeting or how do you plan to meet the budget stipulation of requiring that all benefiting from DASG funds allocated to you have paid the \$10 DA Student Body Fee and are DASG Members (DASG Budget Stipulation # 1)?
-We encourage all IMPACT AAPI students to purchase a DASG card during our summer bridge program and throughout the academic year.

-8. What would be the impact if DASG did not completely fund this request?
-Without this funding, the IMPACT AAPI program would not be able to allocate enough funding for any peer mentors.
-These mentors are vital to the growth of the program and serve as additional resources to help incoming students with tutoring, mentorship and help the program with administrative and programming support.
-Hiring peer mentors also gives us the opportunity to develop our students as leaders in their community.
-The value and experience that peer mentors offer to our students is invaluable, and can help strengthen our overall program and the services we can provide As the only Asian and Pacific Islander cohort program on campus, our funding is extremely limited for the amount of Asian and Native Hawaiian and Pacific Islander (NHPI) students we have at De Anza.
-We utilize the \$6375.00 dollars we are annually allocated to pay for a UC/CSU fieldtrip, 1-2 conferences (limited to only a few students in the program due to lack of funding), staff development and food/supplies-leaving no available funds to hire students and foster leadership through our program.
-9. Total amount being requested for 2022-2023 (from page 3) \$\\ \frac{11, 272.78}{} Delete the Object Codes and lines within Object Codes you do not need.
-Student Payroll (2310) MUST ALSO COMPLETE THE BENEFITS (3200) SECTION Must adhere to FHDA Student Pay Levels as stated at https://www.deanza.edu/financialaid/types/studentjobs.html Job Title # of emp. x \$ Per hr x # hrs/wk x # of wks Cost 1 Peer Mentor 2 X \$17 90 Per hr X 12 hrs/week X 30 weeks \$6 444 00
+13 years (since 2008) 6.
+Number of students directly served in this program: 135 Please ACCURATELY and THOROUGHLY complete numbers 7 - 10 and use additional sheets if necessary.
+7. How have you been meeting or how do you plan to meet the budget stipulation of requiring that all students benefiting from DASG funds allocated to you have paid the \$10 DA Student Body Fee and are DASG Members (DASG Budget Stipulation # 1)?
+We encourage and take all IMPACT AAPI students to purchase a DASG card during our summer bridge programming and throughout the academic year.
+0 What would be the impact if DASC did not completely fund this request?
+Without this funding the IMDACT 8.
+What would be the impact if DASG did not completely fund this request?
+Without this funding, the IMPACT AAPI program would not be able to allocate enough funding for any peer mentors or peer tutors.
+These peer mentors and tutors are vital to the growth of the IMPACT program and serve as additional resources to help incoming students with tutoring, mentorship, and supporting the program with administrative and programming needs.
+Hiring peers also gives us the opportunity to develop our students as leaders in their own communities.
+The value and experience that peers offer to our students is invaluable, and can help strengthen our overall program and services we can provide.
+As the only Asian and Pacific Islander serving-program on campus, our funding is extremely limited for the amount of Asian and Native Hawaiian and Pacific Islander (NHPI) students we have at De Anza.
+We utilize the \$6375.00 dollars we are annually allocated to pay for a UC/CSU fieldtrip, 1-2 conferences (limited to only a few students in the program due to lack of funding), staff development, IMPACT graduation and food/supplies-leaving no available funds to hire students and foster leadership opportunites through our program.
+T. I 9.
+Total amount being requested for 2023-2024 (from page 3) \$15,932.78

+Delete the Object Codes and lines within Object Codes you do not need.

+Student Payroll (2310)